 We consider the problem faced by an actor that wishes to influence the vote of a certain legislative body or a referendum on a number of issues by trying to exert influence on particular agents.
 We will refer to this actor as "The Lobby".
 It is assumed that The Lobby has complete information about agents' preferences.
 The Lobby has a fixed budget and has to be selective in choosing agents to distribute the limited budget among them.
 It is reasonable to assume that the number of agents k that can realistically be influenced is relatively small, and hence this aspect of the input is appropriate as a parameter for the complexity analysis.
 Hence the use of parametrized complexity developed by Downey and Fellows (1999) is completely appropriate for this problem.
+This is the first time that parametrized complexity is used in application to social choice studies.
 Our formal model of the problem is as follows:

-The problem: Optimal Lobbying (OL)
+The problem: OPTIMAL LOBBYING (OL)

 Instance: An n by m 0/1 matrix \mathcal{E} , a positive integer k, and a length m 0/1 vector x.
-(Each row of \mathcal{E} represents an agent.
+(Each row of \mathcal{E} represents an agents.
 Each column represents a referendum in the election or a certain issue to be voted on by the legislative body.
 The 0/1 values in a given row represent the natural inclination of the agent with respect to the referendum questions put to a vote in the election.
 The vector x represents the outcomes preferred by The Lobby.)